-My personal experience is that constant reminders and regular reviews of patients, providing insights, going through patient's dietary and social history, are important in helping patients adhere to a hypocaloric diet and a regular exercise regime.
+My personal experience is that constant reminders and regular review of patients, providing insights, going through patient's dietary and social history, are important in helping patients adhere to hypocaloric diet and a regular exercise regime.

-Metformin has been discarded as a treatment of choice as meta-analysis showed no benefits in improvement in liver histology.4
+Metformin has been discarded as a treatment of choice as meta-analysis showed no benefits in improvement in liver histology.

-Pioglitazone, vitamin E at 800 IU/day have been shown to improve liver histology in NASH patients.2 But Pioglitazone use is associated with weight gain, increased bone loss, as well as a small risk of bladder cancer.1 So, pioglitazone should be used only for those with biopsy-proven NASH and with informed consent.
+Pioglitazone, vitamin E at 800 IU/day have been showed to improve liver histology in NASH patients.
+However, Pioglitazone use is associated with weight gain and increased bone loss, as well as a small risk of bladder cancer.
+Therefore pioglitazone should be used only for those with biopsy proven NASH and with informed consent.

-Vitamin E at a dose of 400 IU/day has been associated with an increased risk of prostate cancer and all-cause mortality in some studies.^{1,2} Hence, their benefits and risks ought to be discussed with patients before starting it.
+Vitamin E at a dose of 400 IU/day has been associated with an increased risk of prostate cancer and all-cause mortality in some studies.
+Hence, its benefits and risks ought to be discussed with patients before starting it.
 Vitamin E is not recommended for NAFLD patients with liver biopsy, with cirrhosis, or with diabetes.

-Newer diabetic medications like GLP-1 agonists have shown promising results in managing weight loss but their use in NAFLD is currently not recommended yet.
+Newer diabetic medications like GLP-1 agonists have showed promising results in managing weight loss but its use in NAFLD is currently not recommended yet.

-Bariatric surgeries, which lead to significant weight loss, can lead to an improvement in liver histology.1 But careful patient selection, as well as long-term postop support, are important in ensuring maintenance in weight loss.
+Bariatric surgeries, which lead to significant weight loss, can lead to improvement in liver histology.
+But careful patient selection, as well as long-term post-op support, are important in ensuring maintenance in weight loss.